 Traveling throughout Central Asia, it’s easy to have your heart and soul captured by the other-worldly scenery and rich, ever-welcoming culture.
-But – right there among the vast steppes and celestial mountains — is an often overlooked wonder.
+But – right there among the vast steppes and celestial mountains — is an often-overlooked wonder.
 A wonder that says so much about the people of Kyrgyzstan.
-It’s name?
+Its name?
 The Kalpak – or Ak Kalpak — a hat for men of all ages.
 The Kalpak is worn in Kyrgyzstan as an element of everyday wardrobe or festive attire.
 “Ak” – in the Kyrgyz language means “white”, and also “pure”, and “Kalpak“ means “cap”, or literally “Felt Hat”.
 The hat is made of white sheep’s felt and decorated with national ornaments each with its own specific and deep symbolism.

 History of Kalpak

-On one of these miniatures from Zafarnama, „the capture of the fortress of the Knights of St. John in the city of Smyrna“ portrays the defence of city walls by soldiers in white hats.
-This serves as an evidence that Kyrgyz were also taking part in the expeditions of Tamerlane and Babur, the grand rulers of Central Asia.
+On one of these miniatures from Zafarnama, „the capture of the fortress of the Knights of St. John in the city of Smyrna“ portrays the defense of city walls by soldiers in white hats.
+This serves as evidence that Kyrgyz were also taking part in the expeditions of Tamerlane and Babur, the grand rulers of Central Asia.